-2 The NCWM is supported by NIST, which provides its Executive Secretary and publishes its documents.
+2 The NCWM is supported by the National Institute of Standards and Technology (NIST), which provides its Executive Secretary and publishes its documents.
 NIST also develops technical publications for use by weights and measures agencies; these publications may subsequently be endorsed or adopted by the NCWM.